SRAHEJA86/poller/README.md

    - VixService
    REST API built which lets a user to add / update / delete a service.

-    a.
-To fetch the details of a service - service name, description, id etc GET request - localhost:6162/services
+    - To fetch the details of a service - service name, description, id etc GET request - localhost:6162/services
-    b.
-Service can be added using a POST request to the URL - localhost:6162/services
+    - Service can be added using a POST request to the URL - localhost:6162/services
-    c.
-Service can be updated my making a PUT request to the URL- localhost:6162/services
+    - Service can be updated my making a PUT request to the URL- localhost:6162/services
-    d.
-Service can be deleted by making a DELETE request to the URL - localhost:6162/services
+    - Service can be deleted by making a DELETE request to the URL - localhost:6162/services

     To change the port number (in case 8185 is already used on your machine, kindly change it in application.properties file)